Liberate Your Device!

 Even though Android is mostly Free Software, devices usually come with proprietary software and services that prevent people from using them in an independent and autonomous way.
 Liberate your Android device: learn how to regain control of your data, with a free operating system and free apps!

-For most people, the Google Play Store (formerly known as the Android market) is the only or the main source for their applications.
+For most people, the Google Play Store is the only or the main source for their applications.
 It doesn't even tell you whether an app is Free Software or not, let alone its license.
 Unfortunately, most apps from this or other markets are proprietary.
 Even if you install a Free Software app, there is no reason to trust the downloaded binary.
-Using the Google Market also requires a Google account.
+Using Google Play also requires a Google account, and is itself proprietary software.
 It is recommended to not use this market at all.

 The F-Droid initiative was started to change the sad Free Software app situation in the Android world.
-It builds a repository of easily-installable Free Software for the Android platform.
+It builds a repository of easily-installable Free Software apps for the Android platform.
 There is an Android client application that makes it easy to browse Free Software applications, install them onto your device, and keep track of updates.
-When available it includes information about how to donate money to the authors of the app.
+Apps available on F-Droid do not contain hidden costs, are safe for children, and are transparent about possible antifeatures.

 The F-Droid repository contains details of multiple versions of each application.
 You can also easily create and add own repositories.
 But since the initiative is very active, developing in a decentralised fashion and open to collaboration, creating own repositories is not really necessary.
 Its goal is to include all useful Free Software Android applications and to keep up with their updates.